Schematic Symbols

 It's essential to follow the relevant standards and guidelines when creating PCB schematic symbols to ensure consistency and compatibility with various design tools and manufacturing processes.

-Many electronic design automation (EDA) tools, such as the DEX PCB Designer, come with libraries containing a wide range of pre-defined schematic symbols that comply with industry standards.
+Many electronic design automation (EDA) tools, such as DEX, come with libraries containing a wide range of pre-defined schematic symbols that comply with industry standards.
 Designers can use these libraries to build their circuits efficiently.
-Additionally, manufacturers and component suppliers often provide downloadable libraries with schematic symbols and footprints for their components, which can be used directly in the DEX PCB Designer.
+Additionally, manufacturers and component suppliers often provide downloadable libraries with schematic symbols and footprints for their components, which can be used directly in DEX.